A Pure Geometric Approach to Stellar Structure: Discussion

 \section{Discussion}

 ~~~In the present work, we have applied a pure geometric field theory, in which the tensor representing the material-energy distribution, given by (3.6), is a part of the geometric structure used.
-The field equations of the theory are applied to a geometric structure with spherical symmetry.
+The field equations of the theory are applied to a geometric structure having spherical symmetry.
 It appears that the field equations are not sufficient to fix the unknown functions in this case.
-The non-vanishing of the components of the geometric material-energy tensor, as clear from equations (4.17), (4.18) and (4.19), shows that the model represents the field within a material distribution.
-We show that, the unknown functions of the model can be fixed by assuming, in addition to the field equations, that a perfect fluid is filling the spherical configuration.
-The geometric density and pressure are defined (4.29).
+The non-vanishing components of the geometric material-energy tensor, as clear from equations (4.17), (4.18) and (4.19), shows that the model represents the field within a material distribution.
+It is shown that, the unknown functions of the model can be fixed by assuming, in addition to the field equations, that a perfect fluid is filling the spherical configuration.
+Certain components of the material-energy tensors (4.29) are chosen to represent geometric density and pressure.
 Some boundary conditions are used to fix the constants of integration.
 This is done by assuming, at the boundary $(r=a)$, that:

 (i) The geometric pressure $(p^{*}_{0})$ vanishes.